Naan is one of the most ordered flatbreads in Indian Restaurants.

 Herb Garlic Naan – Top the naan with chopped cilantro or mint along with garlic to make herbed garlic naan.

 In order to make the naan look more attractive, you can always top the dough balls with some black sesame seeds, finely chopped coriander and mint leaves as well.

 Yes, you can freeze garlic naan if you want to store them for a long period of time.

 Just roll the dough ball in the same way as mentioned below and place it on a parchment or butter paper.

 Place a sheet of butter paper on the rolled naan and again place a rolled naan on the paper.
 Keep repeating this process and form a pile.

-How to make Garlic Naan in an oven
+Garlic Naan in an oven

 Make the dough and roll the naan as mentioned below.